davidmintz/court-interpreters-office/README.md

 # known issues and limitations

 The SDNY Interpreters Office has been successfully running `InterpretersOffice` since April 2020.
 It is stable and production-ready.
-There are still a few ragged edges which, once smoothed out, should improve long-term maintainability and performance:
+There are still a few ragged edges which, once smoothed out, should improve long-term maintainability and performance.
+The following are for the most part invisible to end users:
 * The JQuery-based Javascript is old-school, and at this writing we still need to concatenate and minify Javascript and CSS assets.
 * The ways in which similar problems are handled in various parts of the application are not always consistent, as I was learning more about Doctrine as the project progressed.
+*  `InterpretersOffice` is designed mainly with the US federal court system in mind.
+It is not currently well-suited to other judiciary systems, although we could and would change this in the future -- especially if there is interest.
+* The logic involved in email templating and the implementation of the Notes (MOTD/MOTW) module are needlessly complicated.

 # demonstration